 In the spring, Governor Jay Inslee announced a series of steps to limit the spread of COVID and support response by public health organizations, hospitals, and other health care institutions.
 These led to a significant decline in cases while most people stayed at home, but case counts rose again as some people returned to work and as summer encouraged social gatherings.
-At this writing in early September, cases are trending down again, but many businesses remain closed or are operating in very limited ways.
+Cases trended down in September but up again later in the year.
+Many businesses remain closed or are operating in very limited ways.
 In King County, all public school districts are doing remote learning for at least the rest of 2020.

 King County's COVID response has been led by the Office of Emergency Management (OEM), Public Health, and the Department of Community and Human Services (DCHS).
 The County employed its incident command structure to coordinate responses across agencies.
 Many new programs and facilities were developed, including expanded testing and contact tracing through Public Health, a comprehensive public education campaign with particular emphasis on immigrant and Limited English Proficiency populations, and establishment of a call center.
-The Facilities Management Division (FMD) led the effort to acquire or site facilities for individuals to isolate and quarantine if they could not do so at home.
+The Facilities Management Division (FMD)

+led the effort to acquire or site facilities for individuals to isolate and quarantine if they could not do so at home.
 DCHS worked with FMD to lease hotels and provide hotel vouchers so homeless individuals previously housed in large shelters could have individual rooms.
 OEM made major purchases of personal protective equipment (PPE) and masks, and the County is distributing masks through several partner organizations and community locations.